Colin-Codes/StarWarsAPI/readme.md

 the ToModel method of IStarWarsJSONConverter<Model> classes could be DRY-er.

 There is very little validation present, apart from that present for challenge 2.
 For instance, objects can be added with fields missing, that cannot then be retrieved.

+## Feedback
+Challenges 3 - 5 would have made more sense to focus on other entities, as there are only 6 films in the data - other entities may better be able to demonstrate filtering and paging.